polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

   starting point for top-down linkage.

-- Bottom-up linkage: Add links from more specific documents to more general documents to help readers understand the full context context of the topics being discussed.
+- Bottom-up linkage: Add links from more specific documents to more general documents to help readers understand the full context of the topics being discussed.
 Adding links from module, class, or protocol documentation comments to conceptual documentation overviews can be particularly effective.